 Q What happens if I am unable to pay my water/wastewater bills temporarily during lockdown?

-Due to the impact of COVID-19, and as your water retailer, you can be reassured that we will NOT be implementing any of the following from 8th April to 31st May or until such time as we notify you otherwise via our website
+If you are unable to pay your bill(s) due to the impact of Covid-19 you can get in touch easily by emailing us.
+Due to the impact of COVID-19, and as your water retailer, you can be reassured that we will NOT be implementing any of the following for overdue balances between 8th April to 31st May or until such time as we notify you otherwise via our website

 (a) serving disconnection notices for the non-payment of bills or invoices;